How to Decrease Downtime Using Accelerated Database Recovery SQL Server 2019?

 1. Logical Revert –

 An asynchronous process that performs row-level version-based Undo.
 It provides an instant transaction rollback and allows undo for all the versioned operations.
-In a SQL database, a logical revert is performed with the help of the following functions:
+Within a SQL database, you perform a logical revert with the assistance of the following functions:

 • Tracks all aborted transactions and ensures that these are invisible to other transactions